-Request the parents to list medical conditions that the child may suffer and their symptoms.
+Request the parents to list medical conditions that the child may suffer from and their symptoms.
+Ask how can they tell when their child has a stomach ache or is in pain.
+You should know what medications they are on and when they take them.
 Also, find out how you can get help if any issues come up.

 Special Needs Child Details (Form)

 Keep the important information above in one place with our easy form.
-Simply download it for free, print it out, and ask the parents to fill it in before they leave.
-Keep it on the fridge or somewhere handy while you babysit so it’s easy to refer to.
+Simply download it for free, print it out, bring it to your pre-babysitting visit and ask the parents to fill it in before the scheduled sit.
+Keep it on the fridge or somewhere handy while you babysit, so it’s easy to refer to.
 At the end of your shift, keep it in your babysitting binder for future visits.

 Autistic children need routines, structure, and predictability.
-The fact that they are not used to being around you means that there could be some initial resistance.
+And the fact that they are not used to being around you means that there could be some initial resistance.

-Since you are a guest, the child will feel like their routine has been interrupted.
+Since you are an unfamiliar person, the child may feel like their routine has been interrupted.

-Don’t take it personally if the child ignores you or gets upset with your presence.
-When he or she gets comfortable, the interaction will get easier.
-That is why you should arrive at least an hour earlier so that you can bond with the kid before the parents leave.
+Don’t take it personally if the child ignores you or gets upset by your presence.
+Eventually, when he or she gets comfortable, the interaction will get easier.
+That is why you should arrive at least an hour early so that you can make a connection with the kid before the parents leave.

 Here are some general guidelines to follow when babysitting a child with autism:

-Be patient and understand that it might take some time for the child to get comfortable around you.
+Be patient and understand that it might take some time for the child to become comfortable around you.